Graduate and Professional Courses FAQ

 How can I earn graduate credit as a non-Mason student?

-The first step is the same for all course applicants; you’ll need to fill out the online course application form, including submission of a letter of recommendation.
+The first step is the same for all course applicants; you’ll need to fill out the online course application form.
 Be sure to note in the application, when prompted, that you are taking the course for credit, and whether or not you qualify for Virginia in-state tuition rates.
 The instructor may also request unofficial transcripts to determine your eligibility for the course.

 As with any graduate course, to earn credit you must complete all course-specific for-credit assignments, and earn a passing grade in the course.
 Please note that it is ultimately the student’s responsibility to ensure the Mason credits will transfer to their home university.

 Some courses do have prerequisites, such as prior coursework or experience (e.g. statistics).
 Any prerequisites are listed on the individual course’s webpage.

 The total course cost is based on a combination of the course fee and your selected dining and housing options.
 Those taking the course for graduate credit will be charged higher course fees based on in-state vs. out-of-state tuition status.
 Course fees do NOT include any relevant travel costs to the site, with the exception of free shuttle transportation between SCBI and Dulles International Airport (IAD).
 Course costs ultimately depend on various factors including the length of the course (some courses are one week long), the number of credits offered, and whether the course includes laboratory work, so check each course’s webpage to confirm specific course costs.